Lamank/FastAPI-Blog-Manager/README.md

 ## Celery
-At the end of the day, blog likes are reset with "Celery".
+At the end of the day, blog likes will reset with "Celery".